tomplex/tomplex.github.io/_posts/2017-10-05-versioning-with-docker.md

 #### Conclusion

 I hope I've managed to convince you of the value of rigorously tagging & versioning your application's docker images.
+The truth is, with a programming language like Java where you compile your code into a .jar file, a lot of this is already taken care of for you; you can have multiple copies of your binaries hanging around to run previous versions.
+For a language like Python where there are no binaries, having older versions of your application hanging out is harder to manage unless you strictly follow a [git flow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) approach with release branches.
+However, the extra advantage here is that you not only have a versioned copy of your application, but you also have a versioned copy of its *full environment* at that given time, as well.
 It might seem like a lot of extra work for a just little bit of reward, but the first time you find your application is behaving unexpectedly, the simple fix of executing `docker run my_app:previous_version` will be worth it!

 #### Further reading